-Upon successful completion of this course, the student will:
+Upon successful completion of this course, the CICE student, with the assistance of a Learning Specialist, will:

-1. Demonstrate the ability to prepare Yeast Products
+1. Demonstrate the basic ability to prepare Yeast Products

-Demonstrate, in the lab, the ability to prepare yeast products:
+Demonstrate, in the lab, the basic ability to prepare yeast products:

 - Straight dough method

 - Sponge dough method

 - Roll-in method

-- 2. Demonstrate the ability to prepare Quick Breads
+2. Demonstrate the basic ability to prepare Quick Breads

-Demonstrate, in the lab, the ability to prepare quick breads:
+Demonstrate, in the lab, the basic ability to prepare quick breads:

 - Muffin method

 - Biscuit method

 - Creaming method

-- 3. Demonstrate the ability to prepare Pies, Tarts, and Flans
+3. Demonstrate the basic ability to prepare Pies, Tarts, and Flans

-Demonstrate, in the lab, the ability to prepare pies, tarts, and flans:
+Demonstrate, in the lab, the basic ability to prepare pies, tarts, and flans:

 - Basic pie dough Demonstrate correct consistency of a pie dough - Prepare dough for later use Roll dough to rectangular, square and triangular shapes Line baking sheets, flan rings Roll dough to even thickness without sticking Use lattice design cutter - Prepare and/cook fillings to correct texture/thickness. - Assemble pies/tarts/flans. - Bake - Present using contemporary presentation techniques (platters and plates, applied in FDS139) - 4.
-Demonstrate a working knowledge of piping doughs using proper tools, pressure to obtain uniformity of shapes.
+Demonstrate a basic working knowledge of piping doughs using proper tools, pressure to obtain uniformity of shapes.

-Demonstrate, in the lab, the ability to pipe doughs using proper tools, apply correct pressure to obtain uniformity in shapes:
+Demonstrate, in the lab, the basic ability to pipe doughs using proper tools, apply correct pressure to obtain uniformity in shapes: